 Moreover, monitoring costs are reflected in the premium paid by debtors.
 Despite these costs, lenders use monitoring because without it the producers of capital would report lower than actual income.
 Moral hazard occurs because it is optimal to pay the lowest possible financing cost, as Freixas and Rochet (2008) show.
 Townsend (1979) specifies a contract type able to handle this information asymmetry and describes the properties of this contract.
 The optimal contract is defined by a function describing the returns on the contract when bankruptcy or success occurs.
 Also, the optimal contract defines the reported income threshold.
-The optimal contract is specified as follows: after the reporting of a project return higher than or equal to the threshold, the lender does not require auditing of the project result; if the reported profit from the project is lower than the monitoring threshold, the lender always requires an audit of the project result.
+The optimal contract is specified as follows: after the reporting of a project result; if the reported profit from the project is lower than the monitoring threshold, the lender always requires an audit of the project result.